what is bartending

 Harry ‘s ABC of Mixing Cocktails – 1930

-I understand, and I’ve seen some bartenders thrive in chaos behind the bar; somehow, they find everything they need right away if they work by themselves.
+I understand, and I’ve seen some bartenders thrive in chaos behind the bar; somehow, they find everything they need immediately if they work alone.
 But there are a couple of things that need to be considered.

-1. How does the bar look from a customer’s point of view, is it clean and tidy, what message it conveys – professionalism and cleanliness.
-Perception is Reality, and if the guest’s perception of the establishment is not favorable, we just probably lost a paying customer.
+1. How does the bar look from a customer’s point of view?
+Is it clean and tidy?
+What message does it convey – professionalism and cleanliness?
+Perception is reality, and if the guest’s perception of the establishment is unfavourable, we will probably lose a paying customer.

-2. Usually, we are not working behind the bar alone, put everything back in place, make it easy for everyone to find the things needed, significantly increasing the speed of service and reducing the stress levels.
+2. Usually, we are not working behind the bar alone; we put everything back in place and make it easy for everyone to find the things needed, significantly increasing the speed of service and reducing stress levels.

 Don’ts for the Young Bar Clerks